Botanical Name: Pachyphytum oviferum

 You'll love growing this eye-catching succulent.
 Commonly called moonstones, those plump, smooth leaves look like polished stones in pretty pastels.
 Growing in rosettes up to 4 in (10 cm) across, they may be pink, peach, grayish-lavender, light blue or light greenish-blue.

-In early spring, flowers appear on tall stems with bell-shaped blooms.
+In early spring, flowers appear on tall stems with bell-shaped blooms, ranging from orange to pink or red.

 Moonstones are a succulent in the Crassulaceae family, along with the ever-popular jade plant.
 This Mexican succulent is just as easy to grow.